Galaxarum/KabisBft/README.md

 Now, run the `env_generator.sh` script found inside the `/docker/runner/envs` folder and you are ready to go! 🚀

-More infos about distributed benchmarks [here](/docker/benchmark/runner/distributed/README.md).
+More info on benchmarks [here](https://github.com/Galaxarum/KabisBft/wiki/Benchmarks).